 Prionace glauca is the most abundant and probably the widest-ranging chondrichthyian (cartilaginous fish) in the Atlantic, occupying tropical, subtropical, and warm-temperate waters, on both sides of the North Atlantic (Kohler et al., 2002; Figure 9.3).
 Prionace glauca generally occur from the surface to 350 m depth but have been known to dive to 1000 m (Campana et al., 2011).
 It is an oceanic species capable of long-range seasonal latitudinal migrations.
-According to Coelho et al., (2018), large mature adults tend to aggregate in the tropical Northeast, whilst the smaller immature sharks were found to aggregate in the tropical Northeast and Central North Atlantic.
-Young-of-the-year and small juveniles occur in particularly high abundance off the Iberian Peninsula and in the Bay of Biscay in the Northeast and around the Azores Islands in the Central North Atlantic, suggesting that these areas may be the main nursery grounds in the North Atlantic.
+According to Coelho et al., (2018), large mature adults tend to aggregate in the tropical Northeast, whilst the smaller immature sharks were found to aggregate in the temperate Northeast and Central North Atlantic.
+Young-of-the-year and small juveniles occur in particularly high abundance off the Iberian Peninsula and in the Bay of Biscay in the Northeast and around the Azores Islands in the Central North Atlantic.
 The distribution of important aggregating areas for reproductively valuable adult female P. glauca in the Atlantic likely interacts with the wider Mid-Atlantic Ridge region in the equatorial Atlantic over the Romanche transform fault and south-west of the Cabo Verde.
 Juvenile habitats also occur west and north of the Azores.